 While the "robocalls" paid for by Rove’s group Crossroads GPS are allowed under the agreement, they are illegal if Rove coordinated the ads with Brown, said Massachusetts Demo cratic Party Chairman John Walsh.
 By law, candidates’ campaigns are not allowed to coordinate with independent groups aligned with them.

 As evidence of that coordination Walsh pointed to a report in The Boston Globe that Brown met with Rove at a Tampa hotel restaurant during the Republican National Convention in Florida.
-The campaign told
+The campaign told the paper it was a chance meeting and the paper later issued a clarification saying the story "may have left the impression that the get-together was preplanned."

 Walsh said the campaign’s explanation "doesn’t pass the smell test."